 The hub of Marble Canyon is Lees Ferry.
 Named after its infamous settler, John D. Lee, Lee’s Ferry was established for his Church of Jesus Christ of Latter-Day Saints settlement, and was used as a ferry to cross the Colorado River until the Navajo Bridge was built in 1929.

 Despite its name, Marble Canyon is not composed of marble, but rather sandstone and limestone.
 The red rocks get their bright red colors from the iron oxide that eventually rusts as it comes in contact with the elements.
+The sheer cliff walls of the Canyon flank the Colorado River for miles here.

 What to do at Marble Canyon

 While likely an all-day event, one of the most popular activities here is river rafting and kayaking.
 You can either launch your own boat from Lee’s Ferry, or take one of the many Grand Canyon water tours that also start here.
 River tour companies such as Grand Canyon Whitewater and Canyon REO offer a range of rafting and kayaking experiences for visitors to enjoy, all starting in Marble Canyon.
+Lee’s Ferry is a common launching point for whitewater and rafting tours.

 In addition to river rafting and kayaking, Marble Canyon is also a great destination for fishing.
 Known for its excellent trout fishing, the canyon is also home to the endangered California condor, which can often be seen in the area.